 What to Do If Treatment Is Ineffective

 No treatments are 100% effective.
-The cure rate for lotions is probably about 75%.
 There are several reasons a treatment might seem not to work.

-• Some head lice are resistant to one or other of the head lice lotions.
-So talk to your pharmacist, school nurse, health visitor or family doctor, and try one that contains a different chemical.
-Because the new dimeticone and isopropyl myristate treatments work by smothering the lice, resistance is unlikely to develop.
+- Some head lice are resistant to one or other of the head lice lotions.
+So talk to your pharmacist, and try one that contains a different chemical.
+Because the new dimeticone and isopropyl myristate treatments work by smothering the lice, resistance is less likely, but has still developed.

 Ways of Preventing Re-Infection

-• Think about your choice of treatment.
+- Think about your choice of treatment.
 Malathion is absorbed into the keratin of the hair and skin surface and gives protection even after you have washed it off.
 This effect dwindles away over about 6 weeks.
-Permethrin and phenothrin (but not carbaryl) also have a protective effect lasting several weeks.

-• Wash the hair three times a week, apply conditioner and, while it is wet, comb through carefully with a plastic lice comb.
-This will kill some lice and help prevent re-infection.
+- Wash the hair three times a week, apply conditioner and, while it is wet, comb through carefully with a plastic or metal lice comb.
+This will remove some lice and help prevent re-infection.

 For more information, see our sections on how head lice are caught and how to tell if you have head lice.